mingwiki/anki-sync-server/README.md

 $   mkdir /data/anki
 ```

-> All your anki data will stored in the local path(/data/anki), don't worry the container will delete itself when it stops.
+> All your anki data will safely stored in the local path(/data/anki), don't worry the container will delete itself when it stops.

 ``` shell
 $   curl -O https://github.com/mingwiki/anki-sync-server/releases/download/v1/anki.sh